lbajolet/PEP8-examples/README.md

 Should you find an error in any program available on the repo, you're encouraged to submit a Pull-Request with your fixes and an explanation of the errors.

 Should you want to modify the programs available on this repository, feel free to do so, they're under the Apache 2 license and can be modified as you wish.

+## Syntax Highlighting

+For those who do not wish/cannot use the Graphical version of PEP-8, an alternative might be to use either Sublime-Text or TextMate + the console version of PEP-8.

+If you choose to go through this path, the files you will need are available on this repository in the Sublime-Text folder.

+The only thing you will need to do is to copy the plist file to your Sublime-Text package folder, and it will become instantly available for Sublime-Text, automatically on `.pep` files.